-Phoenix Suns guard Chris Paul continues to ascend the NBA all-time steals list, moving into fourth place after notching three steals Friday against the Memphis Grizzlies.
-He surpassed former point guard and Basketball Hall of Famer Gary Payton.
+Phoenix Suns guard Chris Paul continues to ascend the NBA all-time steals list, moving into third place after notching four steals Thursday against the LA Clippers.
+He surpassed Naismith Basketball Hall of Famer Michael Jordan.

 Since being drafted in 2005, Paul has had a knack for taking the ball away.
-He's averaged two or more steals per game in 10 of his 17 years in the NBA.
-He's also led the league in steals six times in his career.
-His exceptional defense and offensive prowess have been vital to the Suns' success this year as they have the top seed in the Western Conference.
+He has averaged two or more steals per game in 10 of his 18 years in the NBA.
+He has also led the league in steals six times in his career.
+His exceptional defense and offensive prowess have been vital to the Suns' success since they acquired him in 2020.

 Here's an updated list of the NBA's all-time steals list: